Many people cringe at the idea of manipulation being used to achieve results.

 The challenging part of manipulation is its relativity.

-Researchers suggest that there is a difference between the negative connotations surrounding manipulation versus the positive underpinnings of influence.
+Researchers suggest a difference between manipulation’s negative connotations and influence’s positive underpinnings.

 The Merriam-Webster Dictionary defines Influence as: